 › Domestic Violence Hotline

-For less urgent issues (e.g. you are currently in a safe place but you need help with a habitual situation of violence or abuse, or you are an acquaintance of a person whom you suspect to be a victim and would like to ask questions) there is a hotline called Huiselijkgeweld Meldpunt (domestic violence hotline).
+For less urgent issues (e.g. you are currently in a safe place but you need help with a habitual situation of violence or abuse, or you are an acquaintance of a person whom you suspect to be a victim and would like to ask questions) there is a hotline called Veilig Thuis.

-Even if you don’t read Dutch, you can try their page listing local points of help in the Netherlands.
-Click on your region to find the address of an office where you can go and talk about your issues to people who have long experience with abuse and domestic issues.
+The website is in Dutch but, even if you don’t read Dutch, you can check their page listing local points of help in the Netherlands and find the address of an office where you can go and talk about your issues to people who have long experience with abuse and domestic issues.

 The Blijfgroep provides information, support and safe (anonymous) shelters to people in need of protection and assistance.
 Their website provides information in Dutch and in English.